 A parent room on the ground floor of the academic wing was created to further strengthen the parent/school/community relationship.
-A dedicated gym, a unique feature for an elementary school, provides strong after school programs.
-The gym, conference room, library and computer/multi-media center each have their separate entrance for community usage.
+A dedicated gym, a unique feature for an elementary school, provides strong after-school programs.
+The gym, conference room, library and computer/multi-media center each have separate campus and community entrances for joint use opportunities.